haukesomm/Sokoban/README.md

 game published in 1984 by Spectrum Holobyte.

 The latest snapshot version can be played [here](https://sokoban.haukesomm.de) or installed as a progressive web app (PWA).
-On Apple devices, the latter can be done by typing `Share -> Add to homescreen / Add to Dock` in Safari's menu bar.
+On Apple devices, the latter can be done by tapping `Share -> Add to homescreen / Add to Dock` in Safari's menu bar.
 On Android, the process is similar, but the exact steps depend on your browser.

 ## Screenshots